And so it began.

 After that time which was about twelve months ago or more, I can’t stop writing or thinking about writing.
 My first story Engle Byen – A Place to Call Home came from that writing session.

 I love to read LGBT e-books, but most of them don’t have twists, turns, or messages to take from them.
 I want all that, so I decided to write it myself.

-At this stage I don’t know of any other Australian LGBT fiction writers (though I’m sure there are).
 I want my stories to have a sense of humour as well as a subtle message regarding life and the choices it presents to you.